These are full examples for each of the resource types of Agones

 Building on top of Agones

-- Allocator Service (Go) - This service provides an example of using the Agones API to allocate a GameServer from a Fleet, and is used in the Create an Allocator Service (Go) tutorial.
+- Agones API Usage Example (Go) - This service provides an example of using the Agones API to create a GameServer.

 Was this page helpful?